shounic/docs/spawn.md

 # faq

-can you spawn on spies / disguised spies / cloaked spies?
+> can you spawn on spies / disguised spies / cloaked spies?

---- yes
+yes

-what happens if you spectate the cart?
+> what happens if you spectate the cart?

---- you spawn at home like normal tf2
+you spawn at home like normal tf2

-what happens if you're floating in the air looking at the map?
+> what happens if you're floating in the air looking at the map?

+you spawn at home like normal tf2

+> since the person you're spectating needs to be alive at the moment you spawn, what happens if they die?

---- you spawn at home like normal tf2
+you spawn at home like normal tf2